 These purported class action cases are titled Erik Knutson v.
 Sirius XM Radio Inc., No. 12-cv-0418-AJB-NLS (S.D.
 Cal.), Francis W. Hooker v.
 Sirius XM Radio, Inc., No. 4:13-cv-3 (E.D.
 Va.), Brian Trenz v.
-Sirius XM Holdings, Inc. and Toyota Motor Sales, U.S.A., Inc, No. 15-cv-0044L-BLM (S.D.
-Cal) and Yefim Elikman v.
+Sirius XM Holdings, Inc. and Toyota Motor Sales, U.S.A., Inc., No. 15-cv-0044L-BLM (S.D.
+Cal.), Yefim Elikman v.
 Sirius XM Radio, Inc. and Career Horizons, Inc., No. 1:15-cv-02093 (N.D.
-Ill.).
+Ill.) and Anthony Parker v.
+Sirius XM Radio, Inc., No. 8:15-cv-01710-JSM-EAJ (M.D.
+Fla).
 Additional information concerning each of these actions is publicly available in court filings under their docket numbers.

-With respect to the matters described above under the captions "Pre-1972 Sound Recording Matters" and "Telephone Consumer Protection Act Suits", we have determined, based on our current knowledge, that the amount of loss or range of loss, that is reasonably possible is not reasonably estimable.
+With respect to certain matters described above under the captions "Pre-1972 Sound Recording Matters" and "Telephone Consumer Protection Act Suits", we have determined, based on our current knowledge, that the amount of loss or range of loss, that is reasonably possible is not reasonably estimable.
 However, these matters are inherently unpredictable and subject to significant uncertainties, many of which are beyond our control.
 As such, there can be no assurance that the final outcome of these matters will not materially and adversely affect our business, financial condition, results of operations, or cash flows.